Memorable Zim journeys

 At the base of the Zambezi escarpment, 70km inland from Mana, the Chitake river rises out of the sand and runs on the surface for a few hundred meters before disappearing back into the ground.
 At certain times of the year, this is the only water source for a 60km radius.
 Wildlife flock there and you camp in the middle of it all, surrounded by splendour.

 Three hours’ drive through wilderness area takes you to Kariba Dam.
 Take a drive up to the Kariba Heights to get an idea of the scale of the place, with the water extending to the horizon.
 Visit the church built there to commemorate the 87 lives lost during its construction, several of them buried in the concrete of the wall.
-Take the Kariba Vehicle Ferry for a 22hour, fully catered voyage the length of the lake to Mlibizi at the top end of the lake.
+Take the Kariba Vehicle Ferry for a 22-hour, fully catered 270km voyage the length of the lake to Mlibizi, putting you in striking distance of Vic Falls and Hwange.

 Victoria Falls (+230km)

-Two hours drive from Vic Falls lies one of Africa’s great Game Reserves, Hwange adjoins the Chobe and is continuous to the Okavango.
+Two hours drive from Vic Falls lies one of Africa’s legendary Game Reserves.
+Hwange adjoins the Chobe and is continuous to the Okavango system.
 Zim’s largest national park, (roughly the size of Belgium & Wales), teems with large elephant & buffalo herds and attendant predators.
-We book exclusive camping sites for our clients surrounded by this wild African splendour.
+We book exclusive camping sites for our clients surrounded by this wild African splendor.

 Just outside Bulawayo, ancient rock art lies hidden in caves amongst precariously balancing granite rocks whilst leopard and black eagles hunt rock-hyraxes in this intensive protection zone for Zim’s rhinos.
 Climb the massive granite outcrops to view ancient cave paintings of the previous San residents and visit the lonely chosen gravesite of Cecil John Rhodes.